fiftysevendegreesofrad/sdna_plus/docs/sphinx/source/guide_to_individual_tools.rst

 * *Radial metric*

-    As well as using Euclidean radii, in :ref:`sDNA+` it is possible to use radii expressed using any other metric.
+    As well as using Euclidean radii it is possible to use radii expressed using any other metric.
 If using hybrid metrics, the formula must be provided in `advanced_config`_ using the *radlineformula* and *radjuncformula* keywords.
 If using a custom metric, provide the custom data field to `advanced_config`_ in *radcustommetric*.

-    If the radial metric is set to *match_analytical* sDNA+ will use the analysis metric for the radius, which saves you from having to input the same metric twice.
+    If the radial metric is set to *match_analytical* sDNA will use the analysis metric for the radius, which saves you from having to input the same metric twice.

 * *Continuous space*
     Select whether :ref:`continuous space <continuous space>` analysis is used.